nikandt/cansat-next/docs/Intro/lesson6.md

 }
 ```

-It is tempting to just add the sendData directly to the old example, however we need to consider the timing.
-We don't want to send messages more than ~20 times per second, but on the other hand we want to the loop to be running continuously so that the LED still turns on.
+It is tempting to just add the `sendData()` directly to the old example, however we need to consider the timing.
+We don't usually want to send messages more than ~20 times per second, but on the other hand we want to the loop to be running continuously so that the LED still turns on.

 We need to add another timer - this time to send data every 50 milliseconds.
 The timer is done by comparing the current time to the current time to the last time when data was sent.
 The last time is then updated each time data is sent.
 Take also a look at how the string is made here.
 It could also be transmitted in parts, but this way it is received as a single message, instead of multiple messages.